dereknovak/TS240-LS/study_guide.md

 https://launchschool.com/lessons/edc1804c/assignments/23a5d21c

 - "Using `any` essentially turns off type checking for a given value or assignment."
+- "You can assign all types to a variable of any type, and a value with type any can be assigned to every other type (except never)"
 - When declaring a variable without initialization and type annotation, the variable defaults to `any`.

 ```ts